 My question to the folks in WorkAwesome: Is there an acceptable time to have a drink during the work day?
 Do you take part in a “liquid lunch” ritual?

 Popular search terms for this article:

-beer at lunch, drinking beer at work, drinking during work hours, drinking at lunch, drinking during the day, beer before work, drinking before work, beer with lunch, drinking while working, beer at work
+beer at lunch, drinking beer at work, drinking during work hours, drinking at lunch, drinking during the day, beer before work, drinking while working, beer with lunch, drinking before work, beer at work